 A good diet is one you can follow for years.
+It is better to make moderate lifestyle changes than attempt severe short-term changes.
 It should keep your weight at a good level for you and keep you in good health.
 Some key features of any good weight-loss program or diet are:

 Be cautious about any diet that:

 Calorie restriction has been the cornerstone of obesity treatment.
 The standard dietary recommendations for losing weight are:

 As a rough rule of thumb, one pound (450 grams) of pure body fat is the result of eating about 3,500 calories.
 A person could lose a pound a week by reducing daily caloric intake by about 500 calories a day.